Back to Dealfront DigestSales

 Sales processes

-Create a sales strategy template that outlines what the sales team should do at every part of the sales cycle to close leads.
-For instance, you can define an outreach process your sales teams can use to approach leads effectively or a post-sale process they can follow to communicate with customers post-sale to reduce churn and collect feedback.
+Create a go-to-market sales strategy template that outlines what the sales team should do at every part of the sales cycle to close leads.
+For instance, you can define an outreach process your sales teams can use to approach leads effectively or a post-sale process they can follow to communicate with customers to reduce churn and collect feedback.

 Find ways to automate these processes, too.
 For instance, you can create an email sequence to send out sales and marketing material that nudges leads through the different stages of the sales funnel.